Bicholim: Socio-political

 Bicholim has three primary schools, four secondary schools, a polytechnic institute, a number of hospitals, temples, churches and mosques, and a protected site, pandava caves.

 Some of the prominent temples are the Shanta Durga temple and the Mahadeva Temple.
 The Shanta Durga temple is close to the banks of the river, which is a tributary of river Mandovi.

 The church of Our Lady of Grace dominates the town square.
 The high school run from the precincts of the church complex is one of the prominent schools of Bicholim.

 A historic monument Nimuz ghar (possibly Namaz Ghar) stands on the hilltop prominently overlooking the town of Bicholim.
 The monument was built to commemorate the victory of the combined Muslim and Hindu forces over the Portuguese.

 Another prominent landmark of the town is the Tribunal started by the Portuguese to deal with civil and criminal cases after the Nova Conquista.

 As in other communities of Goa, Ganesh Chaturthi or Chawath is a celebrated with its own unique touch in Bicholim.
 A folk dance called "Ghode Modni" which has a cavalry theme is a specialty of Bicholim.

-Mayem Lake

-Bicholim has an idyllic landscape dotted with serene lakes and majestic waterfalls.
-The tranquil Mayem Lake is a major tourism destination in Bicholim.
-Located amidst rolling hills and surrounded by a countryside, the lake is one of the most pristine nature spots in Goa.
-The Goa Tourism Development Department has developed a boating area and a resort here.